 iii.
 Identification of any changes in the basis(es) used for determining the short-term debt interest rate since the last RAM rate adjustment; and

 iv.
-If the there is a change in the basis(es) used for determining the short-term debt interest rate, a copy(ies) of the changed basis(es) or identification of where it/they may be reviewed;
+If there is a change in the basis(es) used for determining the short-term debt interest rate, a copy(ies) of the changed basis(es) or identification of where it/they may be reviewed;

 D. Any additional information that the commission has ordered the electric utility to include in its RAM true-up filing.

-4. Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (A) and (B) shall be submitted in EFIS and provided to the Office of the Public Counsel (OPC) and other parties.
+4. Workpapers, in electronic format where available (with formulas intact), supporting all items in subsections (1) and (2) shall be submitted in EFIS and provided to the Office of the Public Counsel (OPC) and other parties.

-(B) Determinations of imprudence, adjustments to FARs and any corrections shall be made in a true-up case ,
+(B) Determinations of imprudence, adjustments to FARs and any corrections shall not be made in a true-up case,

 (C) The electric utility shall initiate a new case with an EO designation for each true-up of its RAM.